mdn/content/files/en-us/games/anatomy/index.md

 ---
 {{GamesSidebar}}

 This article looks at the anatomy and workflow of the average video game from a technical point of view, in terms of how the main loop should run.
 It helps beginners to modern game development understand what is required when building a game and how web standards like JavaScript lend themselves as tools.
-Experienced game programmers who are new to web development could also benefit, too.
+Experienced game programmers who are new to web development could also benefit, too. and this is a game library

 ## Present, accept, interpret, calculate, repeat